ZijiaZhang/WebGL_Learning/doc/extend.md

 For a reference of Open Graph's markup and properties, you may check [Facebook's Open Graph Protocol reference](http://ogp.me/).
-Finally, you can validate your markup with the [Facebook Object Debugger](https://developers.facebook.com/tools/debug/) (needs registration to Facebook).
+Finally, you can validate your markup with the [Facebook RenderObject Debugger](https://developers.facebook.com/tools/debug/) (needs registration to Facebook).